 FMM described in the last subsection has a drawback which can be illustrated by the following 2D example.
-Suppose the root-box is divided into four child-boxes A, B, C, and D. Assume further that boxes A, B and C contains less than m (< 100) particles, and most particles, say n of them, are uniformly distributed in D, see Figure 17.14.
+Suppose the root-box is divided into four child-boxes A, B, C, and D. Assume further that boxes A, B and C contains less than $m \ (< 100)$ particles, and most particles, say n of them, are uniformly distributed in D, see Figure 18.14.
 In FMM, we further recursively divide D by $\log_4(n/m)$ levels.
-Notice that A, B, and C are not well-separated from any box in D. Hence the FMM described in the previous subsection will declare all particles of D as near-field particles of A, B, and C (and vice versa).
-The drawback is two-folds: (1) From the computation viewpoint, we cannot take advantage of the hierarchical tree of D to evaluate potentials in A, B, and C. (2) From the communication viewpoint, boxes A, B, and C have a large in-degree in the sense that each particle in these boxes need to receive information from all n particles in D, making partitioning and load balancing harder.
-Notice that in BH most boxes of D are well-separated from particles in A, B, and C. Hence the well-separation condition is different in BH: because BH uses the particlebox interaction, the well-separation condition is measured with respect to the size of the boxes in D. Thus most boxes are well-separated from particles in A, B, and C. In contrast, because FMM applies the FLIP operation, the well-separated rom condition must measure up against the size of the larger box.
-Hence no box in D is well-separated from A, B, and C.
+Notice that A, B, and C are not well-separated from any box in D. Hence the FMM described in the previous subsection will declare all particles of D as near-field particles of D, and D (and vice versa).
+The drawback is two-folds: (1) From the computation viewpoint, we cannot take advantage of the hierarchical tree of D to evaluate potentials in D, and D and D are well-separated from particles in D and load balancing harder.
+Notice that in BH most boxes of D are well-separated from particles in D, D and D are well-separated from particles in D are well-separated from particles for D and D are well-separated from particles for D and D are well-separated from particles for D and D are well-separ

-Figure 17.14: A non-uniform example
+Figure 18.14: A non-uniform example